daveoconnor/graphene-field-permission/README.md

 ## Use
-On schema nodes add @has_field_access for each 'resolve' that you want checked.
+On schema nodes add a decorator "\@has_field_access" to a resolve for each field that you want checked.

 Usage Example: